-- People have the ability to increase household income and build financial security. - People have access to high quality education that can lead to well-paid job opportunities. - Small businesses are vibrant and a stable part of communities.
+- People have the ability to increase household income and build financial security. - People have access to high quality education, job-training programs, and well-paying job opportunities. - Small businesses are vibrant and a stable part of communities.

 The proposal should clearly identify: